 CT datasets typically range from 500MB to 80GB in size

-For all analysis except for reverse engineering, results are supplied to the customer using the provided freeware software (show link to page).
+For all analysis except for reverse engineering, results are supplied to the customer using the provided freeware software.
 For reverse engineering, results are provided in the following formats, click here

 TAKE THE NEXT STEP